James M. Hotchkiss

-James M. Hotchkiss (May 27, 1812 - May 7, 1877) was a Vermont farmer, businessman, and politician.
+James M. Hotchkiss (May 27, 1812 – May 7, 1877) was a Vermont farmer, businessman, and politician.
 He served in the Vermont House of Representatives and Vermont Senate, and was chosen to serve as the Senate's President pro tem.

 Biography

 James Madison Hotchkiss was born in Georgia, Vermont on May 27, 1812, the son of James Hotchkiss and Alice (Story) Hotchkiss.
 He was educated in Georgia, and in 1832 he purchased a farm in Fairfax in partnership with his brother Hiram.
 They operated the farm for several years, after which James Hotchkiss established himself as a merchant in Fairfax.
 He later moved to Waterville, where he continued his mercantile career, and returned to Fairfax after 20 years as a Waterville resident.

 Hotchkiss was involved in politics as an advocate of abolishing slavery, and as the abolition movement grew and coalesced, he moved successively from the Opposition Party to the Free Soil Party to the Republican Party.
 He represented Waterville in the Vermont House of Representatives in the early 1850s, and served as one of the assistant judges of Lamoille County from 1851 to 1853.
-Hotchkiss served in the Vermont Senate from 1856 to 1857, and was chosen to serve as the Senate's President pro tem in 1856.
+Hotchkiss served in the Vermont Senate from 1855 to 1857, and was chosen to serve as the Senate's President pro tem in 1856.

 During the American Civil War, Hotchkiss supported the Union.
-During and immediately after the conflict, he took part in political conventions of the Unionist Party, which aimed to fuse Republicans and pro-Union Democrats in support of the war effort and Reconstruction measures that were less severe than those proposed by Radical Republican movement.
+During and immediately after the conflict, he took part in political conventions of the Union Party, which aimed to fuse Republicans and pro-Union Democrats in support of the war effort and Reconstruction measures that were less severe than those proposed by Radical Republican movement.

 After returning to Fairfax, Hotchkiss remained active in politics as a delegate to numerous Republican conventions, and in local offices including Town Meeting Moderator.
 He was involved in managing his business interests until 1874, after which he lived in retirement in Fairfax.